citp/privacy-policy-historical/f/fr/fre/freestuff.eu.md

-> *The following text is extracted and transformed from the freestuff.eu privacy policy that was archived on 2012-11-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121118074142id_/http%3A//www.freestuff.eu/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the freestuff.eu privacy policy that was archived on 2013-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130610192921id_/http%3A//www.freestuff.eu/privacy-policy.php) for the most accurate reproduction.*

-# Win Your Prize - Free Stuff
+# Free Prize Draws Online - Enter & Win Prizes at Free Stuff

   1. **Privacy Policy - Freestuff.eu**